Thanks to Singapore's incredible selection of hawker centres, we'll always have local food that won't burn a hole in your pocket.

 Best hawker centres in Singapore

-1. Maxwell Food Centre
+1. Newton Food Centre

 This massive dining enclave is home to over 100 food stalls, all with a focus on different specialities.
 There’s chicken rice from Tian Tian (the late, great Anthony Bourdain was a fan), wholesome congee from Zhen Zhen Porridge and loads more.
 Oh, and it stays open really late for times when you get the mee pok munchies after a night out.